Invitation to the Seminar of

 The history of the seminar

 Since 2003, Luce Irigaray has held a seminar with researchers doing their PhD on her work.
 This way, they have the opportunity to receive personal teaching from Luce Irigaray and to exchange ideas, methods and experiences between them.
 The seminar was welcomed by the University of Nottingham during the first three years (see Luce Irigaray: Teaching edited by Luce Irigaray with Mary Green, Continuum, London & New York, 2008) by the University of Liverpool the fourth year, by Queen Mary, University of London, the fifth year, by the Goodenough College of London the sixth year, by the University of Nottingham the seventh year; it was co-hosted by the University of the West of England and the University of Bristol the eighth year and hosted by the University of Bristol the ninth, tenth and eleventh years.
-The seminar will take place at the University of Warwick in 2018 (papers of participants in these seminars are gathered in two volumes Building a New World (Palgrave 2015, edited by Luce Irigaray and Michael Marder) and Towards a New Human Being (edited by Luce Irigaray with Mahon O’ Brien and Christos Hadjioannou, to be delivered in March 2018 to the publisher).
+The seminar will take place at the University of Warwick in 2018 (papers of participants in these seminars are gathered in two volumes Building a New World (Palgrave 2015, edited by Luce Irigaray and Michael Marder) and Towards a New Human Being (Palgrave 2019, edited by Luce Irigaray with Mahon O’ Brien and Christos Hadjioannou).

 The framework of the seminar